agrc/forklift/readme.md

 🚜📦✨ forklift
 ===================================
 A python CLI tool for managing and organizing the repetitive tasks involved with keeping remote geodatabases in sync with their sources.
+In other words, it is a tool to tame your scheduled task nightmare.

+#### Rules

 > The first rule of :tractor: is it does not work on any sabbath.
 > The second rule of :tractor: is that it's out of your element Donny.

-### Usage
+## Usage

 The work that forklift does is defined by [Pallets](src/forklift/models.py). `forklift.models.Pallet` is a base class that allows the user to define a job for forklift to perform by creating a new class that inherits from `Pallet`.
 Each pallet should have `Pallet` in it's file name and be unique from it's other pallets.

-A Pallet can have zero or more [Crates](src/forklift/models.py).
-A `forklift.models.Crate` is a class that defines data that needs to be moved from one location to another (reprojecting to web mercator by default).
+A Pallet can have zero or more [Crates](src/forklift/models.py). `forklift.models.Crate` is a class that defines data that needs to be moved from one location to another (reprojecting to web mercator by default).
 Crates are created by calling the `add_crates` (or `add_crate`) methods within the `build` method on the pallet.
 For example:

 ```python
 class MyPallet(Pallet):
     def __init__(self):